What is agile methodology? A guide for your business

 What's the difference between agile and Scrum?

-Agile is a methodology or mindset for managing work flexibly.
+Agile is a methodology, or mindset, for managing work flexibly.
 Scrum is one specific framework for putting agile into practice.
-Other frameworks include Kanban and Extreme Programming (XP).
+Other frameworks include Kanban, Lean, and Extreme Programming (XP).
 You can be agile without using Scrum.

 Is agile suitable for non-IT projects?